flickerleap/clickatell/README.md

 - `CLICKATELL_FIELD` - The default field to use for the `to` if the `routeNotificationForClickatell()` method is not implemented on the notifiable class.

-### Tracking (Optional)
+### Tracking

-Tracking logs the send status from Clickatell. `php artisan migrate` needs to be run once enabled.
+Optional tracking logs the send status from Clickatell. `php artisan migrate` needs to be run once enabled.
 ```dotenv
 CLICKATELL_TRACK=
 CLICKATELL_TRACKING_TABLE=